 Video of hand spun wool and cotton weaving with layered lettering

 I Know This Forest Like the Back of My Hand: A Love letter to the land of my childhood.

+The weaving was made in Winnipeg, Manitoba.
+You can hear the city sounds as I spin the wool, stretch and block it, and weave.
 I travelled across the country to Prince Edward Island in August of 2021.
 I had not been home to visit since 2018, first due to illness, then the global pandemic making travel to this tiny island with locked borders nearly impossible.

+Arriving home, I installed the weaving into the brook running through the woods surrounding my parents house.
+It gathering clay, silt, leaves and pinecones as birds flew overtop and the combine collected wheat from the adjacent field.
 The wool starts out white, shifting to pink, then a deep red-brown as it dyed in the iron rich soil of Prince Edward Island.
-The weaving was meant to stay in the brook until my next trip home, but my father informed me that it went missing a week after I left, likely now a soft bed for an animal we share the woods with.
+The weaving was meant to stay in the brook until my next trip home, but my father informed me that it went missing a week after I left, likely now a soft bed for an animal.

 Day 1 (above) : Fresh white and cream contrasted to the deep red brook bed

 Day 5 (above) : Imbedded in the natural environment